What Is Franchising?

 It’s only natural to be extremely excited when you meet your first aspiring franchisee.
 This is what all that hard work was for, right?
 But just because someone wants to be your franchisee doesn’t mean this person is qualified to be your first franchisee.

 Every aspiring franchisee must be thoroughly vetted to ensure they possess the personality and work ethic to run your specific business type.
-Since franchisees don’t have to create their own business models and marketing strategies, many assume that franchising is fairly straightforward.
-They don’t understand the tremendous pressure that comes with representing someone else’s brand.
+Since franchisees don’t have to create their own business models and marketing strategies, many assume franchising is reasonably straightforward.
+They don’t understand the tremendous pressure of representing someone else’s brand.

 Send Your FDD to Your Potential Franchisee

-Once you’ve decided that an aspiring franchisee is a good fit, the next step is sending them your FDD.
+Once you’ve decided that an aspiring franchisee is a good fit, the next step is to send them your FDD.
 Federal law states that franchisees must receive FDDs at least 14 days before signing the official franchise agreement.

-But when you consider the FDD’s length and importance, 14 days doesn’t seem like a long time at all.
+But when considering the FDD’s length and importance, 14 days doesn’t seem like a long time.
 And you don’t want your aspiring franchisees to feel rushed into this life-changing decision.
 So, you should probably give them additional time to have your FDD reviewed by an accountant and lawyer.
 Don’t be surprised if the aspiring franchisee’s lawyer contacts you to make sure both parties have the same understanding of the FDD’s terms.

 Step 10: Support Your New Franchisee